1M0HAMEDSALAH/quran/README.md

 ## 🕌 Overview

 The **Quran App** is a Flutter-based mobile application that allows users to read and explore the Holy Quran with ease.
 It features elegant UI, smooth navigation, and Quranic surahs display.
-This project is ideal for showcasing Flutter development, UI/UX design, and integration with local assets or APIs.
+This project is ideal for showcasing Flutter development, UI/UX design, and integration with  => quran: ^1.3.1.

 ## ✨ Features